ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 This specification prioritizes conformance to RFC9052 and its required and optional properties.
 Profiles and implementation specific choices should be used to determine admissability of conforming messages.
-This specification is left intentionally open to allow implementatons to make the restrictions that make the most sense for their operational use cases.
+This specification is left intentionally open to allow implementations to make the restrictions that make the most sense for their operational use cases.

 At least one identifier for an identity document MUST be included in the protected header of the COSE envelope, either `x5t` or `kid`.